Investing

 Motley Fool Gardner Brothers

-1. Think Long-term
+1. Embrace Long-term Thinking

-2. Accept Some Risk
+2. Embrace Strategic Risk

 “I try to find excellence, buy excellence, and add to excellence over time,” says David Gardner.
 “I sell mediocrity.”

-4. Let Your Winners Run
+4. Let Winners Continue Winning

 The Motley Fool's Investment Advice-Investor

-5. Focus on Disruptors
+5. Prioritize Industry Disruptors

 The Motley Fool Investment Advice-Add Up Over Time

-Conclusion: Motley Fool Investment Advice
+Key Takeaways: Motley Fool Investment Strategy

 The Motley Fool- Tom and David Gardner